PrabhaasNakkala/Complex-Word-Identifier/README.md

 # How To Run It

 The first step is to download the research paper of your choice in pdf format.
-Navigate to the Main.py file and insert the name into 6th line inside the ExtractFromPDF() function passing the pdf name as a parameter.
+Navigate to the Main.py file and change the PdfName varaible to the name of the pdf that you downloaded.

 Secondly, adjust the number of words to generate by changing the NumberOfWords variable.
 Run the Main.py file and a dictionary of the words with definitions will be printed to the terminal.